 For quick, grab and go lunches, make the components of this bowl separately.
 When ready to eat, quickly assemble what you need and pack it for lunch.

 Because it comes down to combining different components, there are endless combinations of vegetables, grains, and sauces.
-This means you can make a different Buddha Bowl every time!
+This means you can make a different bowl every time!
 Get your inspiration from a variety of cuisines, featuring different seasonal vegetables, or make it all about the sauce.

 Here are a few more of my favorite Buddha Bowl recipes: